erjosito/azure-networking-lab/README.md

 az group deployment create --name netLabDeployment --template-uri https://raw.githubusercontent.com/erjosito/azure-networking-lab/master/NetworkingLab_master.json --resource-group vnetTest --parameters '{"adminPassword":{"value":"Microsoft123!"}, "location2ary":{"value": "westus2"}, "location2aryVnets":{"value": [3]}}'
 </pre>

-**Note**: the previous command will deploy 5 vnets, one of them in an alternate location.
+**Note**: the previous command will deploy 5 vnets, one of them (vnet 3) in an alternate location.
 The goal of deploying this single vnet in a different location is to include **global vnet peering** in this lab.
 Should you not have access to locations where global vnet peering is available (such as West Europe and West US 2 used in the examples), you can just deploy the previous templates without the parameters `location2ary` and `location2aryVnets`, which will deploy or vnets into the same location as the resource group.

 **Step 6.** Since the previous command will take a while (around 15 minutes), open another command window (see Step 3 for detailed instructions) to monitor the deployment progress.
 Note you might have to login in this second window too: